WigglyEyes: Inferring Eye Movements from Keypress Data: Evaluation in Touchscreen Typing

-The gaze movement and typing logs used in our experiments were obtained from \emph{How we Type}, a study on transcription typing~\cite{how_we_type}.
+We evaluated \name in touchscreen typing.
+The gaze movement and typing logs used in our experiments were obtained from \emph{How We Type}~\cite{how_we_type}.
 It recorded detailed finger and eye-tracking data from 30 participants as they transcribed 20 sentences each, chosen from a set of 75 sentences.
 The data was collected while the participants were typing on a touchscreen using a customized keyboard.
 To ensure consistency, the eye tracking and typing logs, captured using different devices, were both resized to a resolution of $1920 \times 1080$ pixels.
 We randomly choose 25 users and their 285 trails for training, and the other 5 users and their 69 trails for evaluation.